 Stage 4: Maintenance

 Now that you’ve put all of that hard work into your carpets, you’ll want to do everything you can to maintain them.
-The key to this is regular vacuuming and ensuring that you spot clean stains the moment they occur.
+In additional to your regular home maintenance checklist, The key to this is regular vacuuming and ensuring that you spot clean stains the moment they occur.
 The longer a stain sits on your carpet, the more difficult it will be to remove it.

 In particular, pay attention to areas with high foot traffic.
 If you don’t have time to clean your entire carpet, at least give these areas a little extra bit of TLC every now and then.
 Though life gets busy, neglecting your carpets on a regular basis will require you to invest in professional services more often, as well as cause your carpet to deteriorate faster and require replacement sooner.

 A few final tips to help you prolong the lifespan of your carpets are as follows: